LoopKit/loopdocs/docs/version/development.md

 * Choose the Classic (Eros) or DASH Pod type

 The underyling control code should be the same, but we want more people testing it to ensure this works as well as the older pod managers.
 The developers have been using it on themselves before making this publicly available.

-!!! warning "Do not use with iPhone 16 or 17e and Atlas pods"
-    The new OmnipodKit does not have the pod-keep-alive feature incorporated.
-For now, if you use an iPhone 16 (any model) or iPhone 17e and have Atlas pods (the newer version for DASH pods), stick with the old Omnipod DASH selection.

 !!! question "Why OmnipodKit?"
     When the initial work to add DASH to the supported pumps was started in 2021, a completely separate pump submodule was created distinct from the Classic (Eros) pump submodule.
 In other words, OmniBLE handled DASH and OmniKit handled Eros.